-Two different approaches to flood mitigation planning in St. Louis County, Missouri demonstrate the value of collaboration between communities to support long-term mitigation efforts that benefit everyone, while also showing the negative impact of loose regulations that allow new developments in the flood plain.
+Two different approaches to flood mitigation planning in St. Louis County, Missouri demonstrate the value of collaboration between communities to support long-term mitigation efforts that benefit everyone, while also illustrating the negative impact of loose regulations that allow new developments in the floodplain.

 Photo by Louis Sohn - FEMA

 The Meramec River is one of the longest free-flowing waterways in Missouri.
 There is a constant risk of flooding, which has caused millions of dollars in damage to many small towns.
 Communities along the river have taken various approaches to mitigating these risks, with very different results.

 The two projects outlined below demonstrate that when communities work together to craft long-term flood mitigation solutions, it can benefit a much larger population, but when they work in isolation, what helps one city may hurt another.
 Community leaders throughout St. Louis County have been working together for three decades to create the Meramec River Greenway, a program to acquire land along 108 miles of the river and conserve it as parks and wetlands.

 As of 2013, the organization had preserved roughly 9,000 acres of floodplain.
 FEMA estimates that the buyouts and conservation of land prevent an average of $7.7 million in flood damage annually, while the project also provides parks and recreational areas that benefit residents throughout the county.